TonyChanhNguyen/DeployFirstApplicationToEKS/content/5-deploytok8s/5.3-deployk8sdeclarative/_index.md

 chapter : false
 pre : " <b> 5.2 </b> "
 ---
+In previous step, we will deploy the application on Kubernetes Deployment by imperative way.
+In this step, we will deploy the application on Kubernetes Deployment by declarative way.
 1. Create a directory named **kube-manifest**.
 ```
 mkdir kube-manifest